 How Much Space do you Need for a Home Office?

 The answer is not as straight forward as 100 sq ft, which is a small bedroom, or 200 sq ft, which is a larger bedroom.
-This is simply because the answer depends upon what the user needs the home office workspace for!
+This is simply because the answer depends upon what the user needs the home office user needs!
 To answer the question you must evaluate what the office is to be used for and what is needed within it, for it be used effectively.
 Only then can you quantify the required capacity which is needed.

 You’d be feeling a bit silly if you bought office furniture, a huge desk, had it fitted with an accompanying top end ergonomic chair to realise you couldn’t fit in your equipment that is specific to your profession.
 Yeah, its not probable you’d mess up that bad, but it makes my point.
 The following will highlight things for you to consider: